-Evidence-based cancer information and education: In 2018 investment was made in activities to provide the cancer patients and the public with evidence-based strategies to lower their cancer risk, identify early signs of cancer and to improve tolerance to cancer treatments including dietary interventions.
+Evidence-based cancer information and education: In 2019 investment was made in activities to provide the cancer patients and the public with evidence-based strategies to lower their cancer risk, identify early signs of cancer and to improve tolerance to cancer treatments including dietary interventions.
 This included three recipe books, animated videos and oral presentations to schools and companies and in response to the needs / demand of the public, will roll out further in 2019.

-Commencing in 2016 and expanding yearly, funds have been provided by BCR to support the development and dissemination of three books providing advise and recipes for patients experiencing cancer induced weight loss.
-They are titled "Good Nutrition for Cancer Recovery", "Eating Well with Swallowing Difficulties in Cancer" and "Nourishing Your Body during Pancreatic Cancer Treatment".
-All of these books are provided to the public for free and the development of a fourth recipe book for cancer survivors was supported in 2018, which will be released in 2019.
+Commencing in 2016 and expanding yearly, funds have been provided by Breakthrough to support the development and dissemination of three books providing advise and recipes for patients experiencing cancer induced weight loss.
+They are titled "Good Nutrition for Cancer Recovery", "Eating well with Swallowing Difficulties in Cancer" and "Nourishing Your Body during Pancreatic Cancer Treatment".
+All of these books are provided to the public for free and the development of a fourth recipe book for cancer survivors was supported in 2018, of which 25,000 copies were released in 2019.